Promoting coppicing in our woodlands

 Giving a voice to all involved in coppice woodland management

-With thanks to Brian Crawley for organising this and writing about it, to the students of the Merz Summer School who created the video, and of course to Jim Miller for all the hard work!
+With thanks to Brian Crawley for organising this and writing about it, and of course to Jim Miller for all his hard work.

 Click here to read more.